-Fairytale stories often involve the presence of magic and mystical characteristics, while folktale stories are stories that have been verbally passed down through generations by word of mouth, typically being timeless fictional stories.
-Based on where the folk tale was originated from, it can show signs of culture and social functions during that timeframe.
-People would tell these stories to communicate knowledge and experience in social context.
+Fairytale stories often involve the presence of magic and mystical characteristics, while folktale stories are stories that have been verbally passed down through generations by word of mouth, typically becoming timeless fictional stories.
+Based on where the folk tale originated from, it can show signs of culture and social functions during that timeframe.
+People would tell these stories to communicate knowledge and experience in a social context.
 A similar trait that was seen in a majority of these tales is a gender role presented that women are weak and vulnerable and only succeed when a man intervenes.
 In “Cinderella”, it is Prince Charming that brings her from rags to riches; in “Sleeping Beauty”, it is the Prince who saves Aurora, waking her up from her wretched curse, ultimately saving the day.
 These stories, now more popular among children, teach the wrong message.

 The story of Cinderella has been around since ancient Greece.
-It was Perrault who redefined Cinderella in “The Little Glass Slipper” in 1697.
+Perrault redefined Cinderella in “The Little Glass Slipper” in 1697.
 There are some scholars who believe that the glass slipper that appears in Perrault’s tale could possibly be interpreted as Cinderella’s virginity.
-In french, the term “pantoufle de verre” means “fur slipper”.
+In French, the term “pantoufle de verre” means “fur slipper”.
 If the slipper was originally made of fur, it would have been a clear metaphor for a vagina; especially when the prince requires a body part to fit it just perfectly.
 “What they said was very true; for a few days later, the king's son had it proclaimed, by the sound of a trumpet, that he would marry her whose foot this slipper would just fit.”
 (Perrault, The Little Glass Slipper).
-However, there are other scholars who believe that Perrault purposefully changed the slipper from fur to glass for this very reasoning.
-Instead, representing glass as a prize; in the 17th century, in France, glass was very expensive, making the metaphor work as Cinderella’s prized virginity and only a man of great wealth can afford it.
+However, there are other scholars who believe that Perrault purposefully changed the slipper from fur to glass for this very reason.
+Instead, represents glass as a prize; in the 17th century, in France, glass was very expensive, making the metaphor work as Cinderella’s prized virginity and only a man of great wealth can afford it.

 The Grimm Brothers created a collection of fairy tales over three centuries ago, sparking countries to begin to preserve their oral tellings.
 During the Romantic period, in the early 19th Century, there was a growing fascination to preserve the culture.
 After the Thirty Year War, a third of the German population was dead or struggling with diseases.
-This is when stepparents and early death had been a norm in life for the culture, reflecting in folk tales and setting the stage of The Grimm Brother’s stories.
+This is when stepparents and early death had been a norm in life for the culture, reflected in folk tales and setting the stage of The Grimm Brother’s stories.
 Even though the brothers collected a majority of the tales from German women, they also used writings from Perrault.
 Many of the stories contained themes of rape or attempted rape by a father to his daughter.
-That specific theme of a father trying to exploit and violent his daughter was replaced by a “stepmother” character that was often very beautiful and hated her stepchildren.
+That specific theme of a father trying to exploit and violent his daughter was replaced by a “stepmother” character who was often very beautiful and hated her stepchildren.
 If there was a daughter, which there usually was in the stories, the daughter usually experienced and suffered through witnessing the death of her mother, later becoming the innocent victim of her stepmother.

 This plotted theme was seen throughout a lot of the Grimm Brother’s fairy tales.

-Attractiveness has been deemed to be the most important attributes that a woman can possess in fairy tales.
+Attractiveness has been deemed to be the most important attribute that a woman can possess in fairy tales.
 Based on the looks, it can indicate the chances for a happy future.
-The tales created in the earlier centuries displayed a strong correlation of a female lead and her “beautiful” appearance.
-The females, normally the main character, were accepting of their lot in life and waited for the prince to come and take control of their future destiny and happiness.
-In popular stories, there would be an interpretation of some sort of “beauty contest”, emphasizing that the women with the youthful beauty appearance are the one who will live “happily ever after” and the women that are not beautiful will get the opposite outcome.
+The tales created in the earlier centuries displayed a strong correlation between a female lead and her “beautiful” appearance.
+The females, normally the main characters, were accepting of their lot in life and waited for the prince to come and take control of their future destiny and happiness.
+In popular stories, there would be an interpretation of some sort of “beauty contest”, emphasizing that the women with the youthful beautiful appearance are the ones who will live “happily ever after” and the women who are not beautiful will get the opposite outcome.
 In “Cinderella”, the evil stepsisters are an example of unattractive women and how they treat the attractive supporting character.
-The character’s beauty can actually put them in danger and their physical form sets them up for victimization; if the heroine, main character, is beautiful and good, then the evil character must exhibit opposite physical attributes.
+The character’s beauty can actually put them in danger and their physical form sets them up for victimization; if the heroine, the main character, is beautiful and good, then the evil character must exhibit opposite physical attributes.
 The Grimm Brothers’ version of the “Cinderella” tale, where the stepsisters cut off their toes and heel presents the notion that women will go to great lengths just to undermine one another, sending a message to the female readers that they cannot trust one another.

-Zipes has first introduced this topic of fairy tales by incorporating the overview of evolution and how the meanings of the tales have changed over time, depending on what was happening in society.
-Before the tales were ever turned into films, Zipes has argued that fairy tales were often used to relieve social conflict by describing past experiences to the reader.
+Zipes first introduced this topic of fairy tales by incorporating the overview of the evolution and how the meanings of the tales have changed over time, depending on what was happening in society.
+Before the tales were ever turned into films, Zipes argued that fairy tales were often used to relieve social conflict by describing past experiences to the reader.
 Throughout history, fairy tales gave some sort of message to the reader, whether it was about a community or an opposition against political figures; whatever the teller wanted to share at the time, they would incorporate it into the plot of their story.
-Writers like Perrault and Brothers Grimm displayed these messages as their sole purpose of writing their tales.
+Writers like Perrault and the Brothers Grimm displayed these messages as their sole purpose in writing their tales.
 Zipes even accuses Walt Disney of robbing the literary tales that were so highly admired by him.

 Normally, in fairy tales, the heroine is described as a beautiful and good character.
-The evil character in the same story will exhibit the complete opposite in both physical appearance and values; lazy girls and older women are usually generalized as ugly, evil, and will be more than likely to try and take advantage of the heroine.
-They will show threatening traits towards the feminine ideal.
+The evil character in the same story will exhibit the complete opposite in both physical appearance and values; lazy girls and older women are usually generalized as ugly, and evil, and will be more than likely to try and take advantage of the heroine.
+They will show threatening traits toward the feminine ideal.

 In the stories, the exception is to follow the beautiful girl through her journey where she will learn a lesson and be rewarded with the ultimate accumulation: marriage.
 This leaves the reader to believe that if they fall under the correct gender roles, they will be rewarded.
 “If you are beautiful, you should passively wait, regardless of the situation you are in, for your prince to come and rescue you” (Neikirk, page 39).
-Through a majority of the fairy tale, the heroine’s beauty is what would drive the plot, not her actions.
-Expect for the female’s daydreams, the male character is normally not mentioned in the story until later.
+Through the majority of the fairy tale, the heroine’s beauty is what would drive the plot, not her actions.
+Except for the female’s daydreams, the male character is normally not mentioned in the story until later.
 He would be the hero and/or prince who is handsome and brave.
-While the women are locked away, the male proves his masculinity by saving her and defeating evil.
+While the woman is locked away, the male proves his masculinity by saving her and defeating evil.

-When Disney produced fairy tale movies before his passing in 1966, they featured the same kind of formula thriving the story.
+When Disney produced fairy tale movies before his passing in 1966, they featured the same kind of formula thriving in the story.
 Similar to the Grimm Brother’s versions, Disney films usually involve a heroine desperately in need of outside help.
 However, Disney films did not show the same violence or harshness.
 Instead, it had romantic themes, cheery music, and some comic relief that all followed with the villain dying and there being a happy ending.
-Disney’s version presented a shiny revision from the unpleasant realities that were previously addressed in the earlier tales.
+Disney’s version presented a shiny revision of the unpleasant realities that were previously addressed in the earlier tales.
 This is because this is what the “paying public”, especially children, wanted during the time.
 In the late sixties and seventies, there was a rising interest in women’s rights.
 During the time when the Equal Rights Amendment gained approval in the United States, Disney movies were increasingly criticized.
 That is when the passive princess emerged in the form of an empowered teenage mermaid who took charge of her own life and did not listen to anyone, including her father.
 That was in 1989 and two years later, we were introduced to a beautiful bookworm named Belle, who tamed the beast and became the new idol for girls everywhere.
 This reworking of the female protagonist echoed the, at the time, current feelings about femininity, shaping the attitudes of young female fans worldwide.

-Fairy tales today have become full-length animated, and even live action movies.
+Fairy tales today have become full-length animated and even live-action movies.
 Rather than written stories, this is the new standard.
 Fairy tales that were written by authors like the Grimm Brothers had a deeper meaning, lessons, and morals that appeared in the text.
 “If fairy tales have been a social gauge through the ages, then today’s tales suggest that Western society has shifted even further from supporting biblical values and principles to embracing the concept of relative morality and self-sufficiency” (Abler, The Moral of the Story).
 According to Zipes, fairy tales have served a meaningful social function for both compensation and revelation.
 They reveal the gap between truth and falsehood in our immediate society.

 The assumption that women belong in a specific type of role was created by not only men but women too.
-Psychologists have performed experiments to study this concept by observing groups mixed of girls and boys.
+Psychologists have performed experiments to study this concept by observing groups mixed with girls and boys.
 They would ask the groups to write the words “female” and “male” and then list job occupations and personality traits for those genders.
 Secretary, assistant, and housework would be categorized under the word “female”, meanwhile, under the word “male” occupations such as a lawyer, and CEO would appear.
 In the personality traits, dominant traits fell under the male said and comforting traits were considered feminine.
-This showed that this culture viewed women as soft and need of support.
+This showed that this culture viewed women as soft and in need of support.
 This is most likely due to the books and movies we grew up learning from and idolizing the characters.
-After taking a closer look at the themes and characters that appear in these children stories created this shift in ideas.
+Taking a closer look at the themes and characters that appear in these children's stories created this shift in ideas.
 There are stories that support the idea of capable women, yet those are not the ones that are popularized.